JacquesCarette/Drasil/wiki/What-If.md

 ## Activities

-**N** I'm still having a hard time seeing what the work is in doing development in this way of thinking.
+**N** I'm still having a hard time seeing what a developer would actually do when using the ITD process.

 **S** One point of difference with classical development is that the act of capturing domain knowledge is incorporated as an explicit activity in the